scgbern/scgpico/content/wiki/faq/pharo/howToRunCodeCritics/index.md

 ---
 Title: How do I run Code critics on a package?
 ---
+#How do I run Code critics on a package?
 - **Q How do I run Code critics on a package?**
 - **A** Start a pharo-dev image with the latest refactoring Browser code in it.